mcci-catena/MCCI-Catena-PMS7003/examples/catena4630-revB-pms7003-demo/README.md

 ### `normal`

 Switch the sensor to normal mode.
-In normal mode, the PMS7003 sends measurments periodicaly.
+In normal mode, the PMS7003 sends measurements periodically.
 (The datasheet claims every 2 seconds, but on our sensors it seems to be every 0.8 seconds.)

 ### `off`